codesalley/web-scraper-ruby/README.md

 # web-scraper-ruby

-CLI web scraper with user friendly interface, that allows users to scrap web pages for data and export it.
+CLI web scraper with a user-friendly interface, that allows users to scrap web pages for data and export them.

 ## Screenshot